Peter-TMK/Peter-TMK/README.md

 ### :man_technologist: About Me : <br>
 - :telescope::seedling: I'm a Data Scientist and a Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
 - 💼 Currently working as a Coding Tutor at [Data Scientists Networks](https://www.datasciencenigeria.org/) (MacroTutor).
-- :book: I'm passionate about sharing knowledge, documentation, web technology, solving problems in data-structures-and-algorithm and currently expanding my knowledge of Web Backend(NodeJS) with AltSchool Africa.
+- :book: I'm passionate about sharing knowledge, documentation, web technology, solving problems in data-structures-and-algorithm and currently expanding my knowledge of the Web(NodeJS) with AltSchool Africa.
-- 💡 I’m open to open source projects, hackathons, and other opportunities.
+- 💡 I’m available for contributions to open source projects, hackathons, and other opportunities.
 - 💼 Job interests: Data Scientist, Backend Developer, Python Tutor.
 - 📫 You can [view my resume](#) and also contact me by email tundepeter01@gmail.com.